1758 - Prussian invasion of Moravia – Preparations and Arrival

 - In case of a general advance of the Prussians into Bohemia, the Austrian command intended to retreat to Moravia.

 In January, the Württemberger Contingent effected a junction with Sincère’s army and took position in the region of Saaz (present day Žatec/CZ).
 Hadik occupied advanced posts along the frontier between Arbesau (present-day Varvažov/CZ) and Klösterle (present-day Klášterec nad Ohří/CZ), blocking the roads leading from Friedland (present-day Frýdlant/CZ) to Gabel (present-day Jablonné v Podještědí/CZ) and from Zittau to Lusatia.
 Marschall occupied Prague with 4 infantry rgts and his heavy artillery.

-In January, Frederick sent Major-General von Schmettau with additional reinforcements (3½ cavalry rgts: Leib-Carabiniers, the rest of Schmettau Cuirassiers, Krockow Dragoons and Stechow Dragoons) for Werner.
+In January, King Frederick II sent Major-General von Schmettau with additional reinforcements (3½ cavalry rgts: Leib-Carabiniers, the rest of Schmettau Cuirassiers, Krockow Dragoons and Stechow Dragoons) for Werner.